Zirias/xmoji/README.md

 ### Generic rendering options

-* `glitches` (no class): Enable workarounds for rendering glitches.
-This is interpreted as a bit mask to enable individual workarounds for rendering bugs.
-Default: `0`.

-  There's only one bit currently available:
-  - `1`: Use a transformation for compositing RGBA glyphs instead of a simple offset.
-Enable this if you experience broken rendering of emojis.
 * `backingStore` (no class): Use an offscreen pixmap for window contents and contents of scrollable areas.
 Disable this to save X server memory at the cost of visible flicker.
 Default: `1`.